SkywardSyntax/Snake/README.md

 - Use the arrow keys to control the direction of the snake.
 - Collect food to grow the snake and increase your score.
 - Avoid colliding with the walls or the snake's own body.

+### Game Modes

+- **Classic**: The standard game mode where the snake moves at a normal speed and the game ends if the snake hits the walls or itself.
+- **No Borders**: The snake can move through the walls and appear on the opposite side of the grid.
+- **Hardcore**: The snake moves faster and the game ends if the snake hits the walls.

 ### Contributing